 SPF stands for Sun Protection Factor, and the number indicates how long it will take for you to get sunburn with the product versus without.

 A product with SPF 30 means that if you apply it properly — which is generously and evenly — your skin is protected from the sun for up to 30 times longer than if you weren’t wearing any sunscreen.
 A product that says “broad spectrum” on the label means it protects against both UVB and UVA rays.
 A label that says “PA" stands for the Protection Grade of UVA rays.
 This is followed by a +, ++, or +++, which indicates how much protection it offers.

 For extra protection daily, you can use POND’S Age Miracle Day Cream for protection from pollution and sun damage.
 This hardworking product also has Retinol-C Complex, which reduces fine lines while keeping the skin supple and moisturized.
 Apply it even when you’re working from home.

 For overall moisturization and sun protection, apply a generous amount of Vaseline Healthy Bright Hand and Body Lotion.
-It offers protection against UVA and UVB rays with SPF24 PA++.
-The lotion also evens out and smoothens the skin with vitamin B3.
-Don’t forget to reapply every two hours!
+This sunscreen lotion hybrid offers protection against UVA and UVB rays with SPF24 PA++.
+It also evens out and smoothens the skin with .
+Don’t forget to reapply your sunscreen lotion every two hours!

 Protection against ultraviolet rays should be a part of any skincare regimen.
 While the harmful effects of UVA and UVB rays can be scary, there’s no need to be afraid when you’re well-protected.